 The FinCEN Form 114, Report of Foreign Bank and Financial Accounts (“FBAR”) report is not a tax return nor is the related filing requirement part of filing an income tax return.
 It is a report filed with FinCEN, an agency of the U.S. Department of the Treasury, in compliance with the Bank Secrecy Act.
 FinCEN may share the information in this report with other federal and state agencies, including the Internal Revenue Service.

-We will not prepare any reports, tax forms or tax returns other than those identified above, without your written request, and our written consent to do so.
+We will not prepare any reports, tax forms or tax returns other than those identified in the engagement letter, without your written request, and our written consent to do so.
 We will rely upon the completeness and accuracy of the information and representations you provide to us to prepare your FBAR should you engage us to do so.

 You agree to indemnify and hold us harmless with respect to any and all claims arising from the use of the FBAR for any purpose other than filing with FinCEN regardless of the nature of the claim, including the negligence of any party.

 Foreign reporting requirements are extraordinarily complex.
 If you have any questions regarding the application of the reporting requirements for your foreign interests or activities, please ask us and we will respond in writing.
 Only advice that is in writing in the form of a formal memorandum may be relied upon.
 We assume no liability for penalties associated with the failure to file or untimely filing of any of these forms.